 You will then be prompted to log in with your Red Hat account (Figure 2).
 If you don't have an existing account, click Register for a Red Hat account.
 Complete the registration process to create an account and then return to this step.

 You should see a screen, as shown in Figure 3.
 Click the red button: Start using your sandbox.
 This will take you to the Red Hat OpenShift Dedicated login page.

 Click the DevSandbox button from this screen (Figure 4).

-The environment will welcome you with the message shown in Figure 5.
+The environment will welcome you with the message (Figure 6).